-To drive this trail, you must have supreme confidence in your vehicle and your driving skills.
-This is an extreme 4x4 challenge which requires sound experience with cross-country driving and a skilful navigator.
+The drive is very steep, hitting a 24% of maximum gradient through some of the ramps.
+This is an extreme 4x4 challenge which requires sound experience with cross-country driving and a skillful navigator.
 It is not a simple matter of just cruising downhill.
 Apart from the steep gradient there are uphill stretches as well.
 Each tyre has to scramble up and down, and the vertical rock formations which protrude from the track in many places pose additional risks to the tread.
 It is highly advisable to tackle this adventure in a convoy, if only to encourage one another.
 Van Zyl's Pass - for super-experienced 4x4 drivers only, this pass is well-known as the most challenging 'road' in Namibia and presents a great challenge to those who like that kind of thing.
 Can only be driven in downwards direction, towards Marienfluss - too dangerous the other way, and if you were to meet anyone coming down.
 The view from the top of the mountain pass is overwhelming.
 If the area has received good rains there could be numerous small erosion furrows.
 Take into consideration that conditions of the pass change as well.
 The road is very rough and rocky, not be attempted without prior 4×4 experience.
 If you have some experience in off road driving and not much fear, you'll do it without problems.